 An Agent Should Only be Paid by the Broker.

-First, a real estate agent should only be paid by his or her broker.
+First, a real estate agent should be paid only by his or her broker.
 Minnesota Statutes section 82.70, subdivision 1, provides:

 Unless authorized in writing by the real estate broker to whom the licensee is licensed or to whom the licensee was licensed at the time of the transaction, a licensee shall not pay and a licensee shall not accept a commission, compensation, referral fee, BPO fee, or other valuable consideration for the performance of any acts requiring a real estate license from any person except the real estate broker to whom the licensee is licensed or to whom the licensee was licensed at the time of the transaction.

 See Minn.
-Stat. § 82.70, subdiv.
+Stat. § 82.70, subd.
 1.

 Second, neither the broker nor the agent can give or accept anything of value unless one of the following five exceptions applies.
 The exceptions are for transactions